mmkal/pgkit/packages/typegen/readme.md

 sql`this is not even valid SQL!`
 ```

 If you see errors being logged for SQL that you think is valid, feel free to [raise an issue](https://github.com/mmkal/slonik-tools/issues/new).
-In the meantime, you can create a variable `const _sql = sql` and use the `_sql` tag in the same way as `sql`. `_sql` will not be detected by the tool and can be used as normal.
+In the meantime, you can use of of the [ignore options](#ignoring-queries) to skip processing the concerned queries.

 ___